Cassoulet is a traditional French white bean stew from the south of France, known for its slow cooking and comforting character.

 - Once the time is up, allow the pressure to go down naturally for 10 minutes.
 Release any remaining steam from the pressure and open the lid.

-- While the beans are being cooked, heat the remaining tablespoon of oil in a skillet.
+- While the beans are cooking, heat the remaining tablespoon of oil in a skillet.

 - Add in the sausages and cook while occasionally turning the sausages on all sides until they are done.